realworldocaml/book/en/objects.md

 OCaml support both styles.
-In fact, OCaml is more flexible than these approaches because an object type can be implemented by any object with the appropriate methods, it does not have to be specified by the object's class _a priori_.
+In fact, OCaml is more flexible than these approaches because an object type can be implemented by any object with the appropriate methods; it does not have to be specified by the object's class _a priori_.
 We'll leave abstract classes for later.
 Let's demonstrate the technique using object types.